React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Pros of Flutter

-We’ll start with the pros that make Flutter the best choice for the developers.
+We’ll start with the pros that make Flutter the best choice for developers.
 Here’s the list of advantages of Flutter over React Native:

 • It looks great!